anneunbi/CulinAI/README.md

 ### ✨ Key Features

-- **📸 Smart Image Analysis** - AI-powered ingredient detection from photos
+- **Smart Image Analysis** - AI-powered ingredient detection from photos
-- **🍽️ Personalized Recipes** - Custom recipes based on your available ingredients
+- **Personalized Recipes** - Custom recipes based on your available ingredients
-- **🎨 AI-Generated Visuals** - Beautiful recipe images created by Stable Diffusion
+- **AI-Generated Visuals** - Beautiful recipe images created by Stable Diffusion
-- **📱 Modern Web Interface** - Responsive design that works on all devices
+- **Modern Web Interface** - Responsive design that works on all devices
-- **⚡ Real-time Processing** - Instant recipe generation with live updates
+- **Real-time Processing** - Instant recipe generation with live updates
-- **🌍 Zero Food Waste** - Make the most of what you already have
+- **Zero Food Waste** - Make the most of what you already have

 ## 🎯 Perfect For